neondatabase/website/content/docs/extensions/pg_embedding.md

 </CodeBlock>

-For the example `items` table, migrating to `pg_embedding` involves the steps outline below.
+Migrating the `items` table to `pg_embedding` involves the steps outline below.
 The same steps can be applied generally.

 1. Create a new table, but with the "embedding" column data type defined as a `real[]` array.